Back to School Safety

 Traveling to and from School

-Parents: slow down and be alert in residential areas and near schools.
+- Slow down and be alert in residential areas and near schools.

 On the Playground

-- The surface around the equipment should be covered with wood chips, mulch, sand, pea gravel, or mats made of safety-tested rubber or fiber material to prevent head injury when a child falls.
+- The surface around play equipment should be covered with wood chips, mulch, sand, pea gravel, or mats made of safety-tested rubber or fiber material to prevent head injury when a child falls.
 Report any hazards to the school.

-Avoid any drawstrings on the hood or around the neck of jackets and sweatshirts.
+- Avoid drawstrings on the hood or around the neck of jackets and sweatshirts.
 Drawstrings at the waist or bottom of jackets should extend no more than three inches long to prevent catching in car and school bus doors or getting caught on playground equipment.

-Teach children proper playground behavior: no pushing, shoving, or crowding.
+- Teach children proper playground behavior: no pushing, shoving, or crowding.